nmartinez23/movie_trailers/README.md

 # Udacity Movie Trailer Website Project

-## Fresh Tomatoes movie trailer app built with Python and Javascript.
+Fresh Tomatoes movie trailer app built with Python and Javascript.
+You can click on one of the movie poster images and the Youtube movie trailer will then pop up and play for you.

 http://movietrailers.getforge.io

 ![screenshot 2017-07-24 16 37 39](https://user-images.githubusercontent.com/14083180/28549378-6ee36c90-708e-11e7-8f95-dee3a8b74590.png)

-You can clone, fork or download the Zip file and then open the index.html file in your browser to view and interact with the website.
-You can click on one of the movie poster images and the Youtube movie trailer will then pop up and play for you.

 ## Test out the application locally